-Tools and resources for learning how City Hall works, how to get involved, and how to make change happen
+Learn how City Hall works, how to get involved, and how to make change happen.

-City elections take place across BC every four years.
+City elections take place across BC every 4 years.
 We deliver election outreach and engagement in the lead-up to every city election.

 But what does democratic engagement look like beyond voting, and why does it matter?